• Media Psykhe

 The start of The Last Soul Among Wolves was absolutely spectacular and I was laughing through the first few chapters as Moira launched into voicing Melissa’s whip-smart and hilarious dialogue from some of my favorite characters in fiction right now.
 It has been 10 weeks since the events in The Last Hour Between Worlds and we’re picking up with Kembral, Jaycel, and Rika as they walk right into their next mystery … thanks to Jaycel of course.
 The first line of the book was pretty much: “It was Jaycel’s fault.”
 LOL and now that I think of it, wasn’t it Jaycel who invited Rai to the New Years party in the last book as well?
 LOL.
 She’s the best kind of troublemaker; someone who will also be right by your side fighting with you when the trouble comes to a head.

 Something I haven’t mentioned in either of my reviews of Melissa’s work – because generally I’m talking about the audiobook performances – is how beautifully she writes.
 Melissa has a wonderful way with words.
 The way she combines them together so beautifully to create a powerful sense of mood, sound, and emotion is something I value very highly.
 Having aphantasia means I cannot picture things in my mind’s eye.
-I need a lot of description to help me cobble together images and ideas from my existing memory to create a close-ish facsimilie of what I think the author is trying to get across.
+I need a lot of description to help me cobble together images and ideas from my existing memory to create a close-ish facsimile of what I think the author is trying to get across.
 Melissa isn’t the first author to write in such a way where it is much easier for me to get a distinct feel for the scene despite my limitations, but her words also have the added bonus of being conveyed by Moira Quirk who imbues those phrases and lines of dialog with a powerful sense of life.
 I think Melissa’s works, read by talented people like Moira Quirk and Saskia Maarleveld – who reads her Sword and Fire series – become something entirely different and even more potent.

 For me, as I’ve said many times, a good audiobook performance is the difference between reading just words on a page and watching a film bring those words to life.
 People who have working and active imaginations can picture the words they read as if they are movies happening in their minds … that must be incredible and must make reading much more enjoyable.
 For those of us with just a dark hole in our minds, words on a page can feel just empty and devoid of color and life without someone to infuse them with luminosity through the power and passion of their performance.